isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This sub-section is based on an Amazon AWS provided Microsoft Windows Server
-2016 with Active Directory pre-installed so describes only the steps used
+2016 with Active Directory pre-installed, so it describes only the steps used
-for GSS-TSIG deployment (for complete configuration process please refer to
+for GSS-TSIG deployment.
+(For the complete configuration process, please refer to
-Microsoft documentation or other external resources.
+Microsoft's documentation or other external resources.
 We found `this <https://www.tenforums.com/tutorials/51456-windows-server-2016-setup-local-domain-controller.html>`__ tutorial very
-useful during configuration of our internal QA testing systems.
+useful during configuration of our internal QA testing systems.)

 Two Active Directory (AD) user accounts are needed:
- - the first account is used to download AD information, for instance
+ - the first account is used to download AD information, such as
    the client key table of Kea
- - the second account will be mapped to the Kea DHCP client principal
+ - the second account is mapped to the Kea DHCP client principal

 Kea needs to know:
  - the server IP address